AdvancedCustomFields/docs/fields/accordion.md

   Shows the Accordion content panel as open on initial page load.
 Defaults to false.

 - **Multi-expand**
-  Prevents default behavior of closing sibling Accordions when one if open.
+  Prevents default behavior of closing sibling Accordions when one is open.
 Defaults to false.

 - **Endpoint**
   Defines an endpoint for the previous Accordion field.
 All fields that follow will not be appended to the Accordion's content panel.